buddhasystem/cdbweb/README.md

 # cdbweb
-Web UI for the conditions database
+Web UI for the conditions database.
+Uses introspection of CDB.